k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 1. Import the following objects from the updated TDM library:

-   - TDM_APIDOC_JSON interface (local file interface)- this interface contains the location of the TDM APIDOC Json file.
+   - TDM_APIDOC_JSON interface (local file interface)- this interface contains the location of the TDM APIDOC JSON file.
    - buildTdmApiJSON Broadway flow.

 2. Edit the **TDM_APIDOC_JSON** interface or define the TDM_APIDOC directory under C:\k2view\ local directory.